PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 If we find anything particularly unusual, we'll follow up with the relevant team lead to see what's happened.
 Often, though, you're really going to be looking at one of:

+- Marketing spend
 - Hosting costs spiking
-- Hiring - either unexpected or more expensive than originally forecast
+- Hiring, either unexpected or more expensive than originally forecast
-- Marketing spend

 ### General tips